How Much Education Might You Need to Become a Chef?

 Program of Interest*

-Escoffier culinary student checking a pot in a professional kitchen
+Escoffier culinary student checking a pot in a professional kitchen.

-What Does a Chef Do?
+What Does an Executive Chef Actually Do?

 While some of these tasks may be delegated to the sous chef, the buck stops with the executive chef.